manasiChoughule/Time-Series-Sales-Forecast/README.md

-The coefficient of variation is a ratio of the standard deviation to mean.
-Once you have prepared the data such that you have the Order-Date, Sales and Profit against each of the 21 market segments, and not in the manner as it was in the initial dataset, you can check the standard deviation and the mean calculated on profit for all the 21 market segments and compare.
+The coefficient of variation is a ratio of the standard deviation to the mean.
+Once you have prepared the data such that you have the Order-Date, Sales, and Profit against each of the 21 market segments, and not in the manner as it was in the initial dataset, you can check the standard deviation and the mean calculated on profit for all the 21 market segments and compare.
 You will find that these values vary a lot and hence it is meaningless to compare the 21 market segment's profits based on the standard deviation and their mean.
 ## Forecasting Modeling

-* After spliting the data into test-train, I have decomposed the data series to understand it better.
+* After splitting the data into test-train, I have decomposed the data series to understand it better.

-* Prerformed SARIMA, Holt-Winters’ exponential smoothing - Additive, Holt-Winters’ exponential smoothing - Multiplicative methods on the data.
+* Performed SARIMA, Holt-Winters’ exponential smoothing - Additive, Holt-Winters’ exponential smoothing - Multiplicative methods on the data.
 ## Tech Stack

 **Programming Language:** Python